-In ancient Rome, the polity, i.e. the art of statesmanship, politics, and administration in a broad sense, became supreme and was considered more important than religion, or the fine arts, ethics, or commerce.
+In ancient Rome, the polity, i.e. the art of statesmanship, politics, and administration (including the military) became supreme and was considered more important than religion, or the fine arts, ethics, or commerce.
 Administrations, taxation, police procedures, the juridical system were all thoroughly developed.
-Wellorganized armies guaranteed the Roman peace.
+Well-organized armies guaranteed the Roman peace.
 The state also took considerable responsibility for its citizens, for their activities of needs and lusts, particularly their bread and entertainment.
 The Roman Empire, which rested on the control by the state of the other spheres of life, eventually adopted the monotheistic religion of Christianity, according to the formula "one emperor, one god."
-This happened under the Emperor Constantine, who also moved the capital from Rome to his new-founded Constantinople, closer to the great centers of Hellenic civilization, Athens, Ephesus, and Antioch.
+This happened under the Emperor Constantine, who also moved the capital from Rome to his newfounded Constantinople, closer to the great centers of Hellenic civilization, Athens, Ephesus, and Antioch.